AleCaste/mse_websockets/README.md

 `npm install`<br />
 You can now start the backend server by executing:<br />
 `npm start`<br />
-Now you can open an internet browser like Chrome or Firefox and open one of the following pages:
+Next you may open an internet browser like Chrome or Firefox and visit one of the following pages:
 * `http://localhost:8089/play_video_segments_over_websockets`
 * `http://localhost:8089/play_video_segments_over_http`
 * `http://localhost:8089/play_video_file`